tianyich/Recipe_Research/README.md

 # Recipe Research
 Author: Tianyi Chen

+This is a project for DSC80 Fall 2023
 ## Introdutcion
 As food becomes more and more abundant, people begin to pursue the deliciousness and nutritional value of food on the basis of eating enough.
 As a data scientist, we now have two dataset `RAW_recipes.csv` on 83,782 recipes for research and `RAW_interactions.csv` that records 731,927 reviews from customs that records their responses to distinct recipes.